Pilgrimage: Ziyarat

-About four million pilgrims participate in the Grand Magal of Touba, 200 km east of Dakar, Senegal.
-The pilgrimage celebrates the life and teachings of Cheikh Amadou Bamba, who founded the Mouride brotherhood in 1883 and begins on the 18th of Safar.
+One notable example is the Grand Magal of Touba, 200 km east of Dakar, Senegal.
+About four million pilgrims participate annually to celebrate the life and teachings of Cheikh Amadou Bamba, the founder of the Mouride brotherhood, who established the order in 1883.
+The pilgrimage begins on the 18th of Safar, the second month of the Islamic calendar.

+While ziyarat is viewed as permissible and spiritually enriching by most Sunni and Shia traditions, some fundamentalist movements, such as Salafism and Wahhabism, discourage or oppose it.
+These movements are characterized by a strict, literalist interpretation of Islam and opposition to practices they consider innovations, such as shrine visitation.

+Ziyarat also includes the Ziyarat al-Imam, which refers specifically to the pilgrimage to the shrines of the Shia Imams, especially revered figures like Imam Ali and Imam Hussein.
+The Arba'in pilgrimage is the world's largest pilgrimage and largest annual public gathering in the world, where millions of Shia Muslims travel to Karbala to commemorate the martyrdom of Imam Hussein during the 40-day mourning period after Ashura.

 Shia

 Al-Arba‘īn (ٱلْأَرْبَـعِـيْـن, "The Forty"), Chehelom (چهلم, چہلم, "the fortieth [day]") or Qirkhī, Imāmīn Qirkhī (İmamın qırxı (إمامین قیرخی), "the fortieth of Imam") is a Shia Muslim religious observance that occurs forty days after the Day of Ashura.
 It commemorates the martyrdom of Husayn ibn Ali, the grandson of Muhammad, which falls on the 20th or 21st day of the month of Safar.
 Imam Husayn ibn Ali and 72 companions were killed by Yazid I's army in the Battle of Karbala in 61 AH (680 CE).
 Arba'een or forty days is also the usual length of mourning after the death of a family member or loved one in many Muslim traditions.
 Arba'een is one of the largest pilgrimage gatherings on Earth, in which up to 31 million people go to the city of Karbala in Iraq.

 The second largest holy city in the world, Mashhad, Iran, attracts more than 20 million tourists and pilgrims every year, many of whom come to pay homage to Imam Reza (the eighth Shi'ite Imam).
 It has been a magnet for travelers since medieval times.